 "Our garden program began when a library educator noticed an alley with some dirt at one of the libraries and suggested a couple of sessions to clean it up and plant in it.
 That was the spark that got things moving," Carrie explains.
 A decade later, the garden has become an integral part of the afterschool programming.

-Gardens Can Serve All Special Needs Students.
+Gardens Can Serve All Students With Disabilities.

 "It's not always easy to spark conversation between kids who don't know each other, but the activity of gardening naturally inspires kids to talk to each other in an unforced way," says Carrie.
 "One day we were working on a garden-related collage project.
 The leader was helping a young girl with cerebral palsy who had difficulty with motor skills place her pieces.
 Another child offered a suggestion for the collage, and within 10 minutes the two children were working together without the aid of the leader.